 Anne Watts grew up in a small village in north Wales in the 1940s.
-Inspired by school geography lessons that told of far-off lands, she broke out of the conventional options open to women in post-war Britain, defying her Merchant Navy father's dated views.
-She trained as a nurse and midwife, joined the Save the Children Fund, and was posted to Vietnam in 1967.
+Defying her Merchant Navy father's dated views, she trained as a nurse and midwife, joined the Save the Children Fund, and was posted to Vietnam in 1967.

 Woven into this vivid, compelling memoir is perhaps the most moving story of all - how Anne's idyllic childhood was shattered by a shocking family tragedy when she was 10 years old.
 A tragedy that was to shape her destiny.